Significance, date of Bhoot Chaturdashi 2019: The Indian Halloween

 Bhoot Chaturdashi is also known as Narak Chaturdashi in some places it is celebrated by performing puja of the Goddess Kali.
 It is also considered that the day is getting celebrated as Hindu God Lord Krishna got victory over the demon Narakasura.

 In Bengal, Bhoot Chaturdashi is a tradition followed on the night of Kali puja.
 This is the night before the full moon and the night of Kali Puja.
 On this night the evil power is believed to be stronger.
-To avoid or overcome the evil power the Bhoot Chaturdashi ritual is practiced.
+To avoid or overcome the evil power the Bhoot Chaturdashi ritual is practised.

 The night before Kali Puja, Bengalis light 14 lamps or diyas at home.
 Some believe the 14 lamps ward off evil spirits.
 Many Bengalis have a tradition to cook and eat fourteen different kinds of leafy vegetables (Choddo Shaak) on this day cooked together.